 Intoxication Manslaughter in Texas

-An intoxication manslaughter charge is one of the most difficult charges to face and is challenging for judges, juries, and attorneys alike.
+An intoxication manslaughter charge in Tarrant County is one of the most difficult charges to face and is challenging for judges, juries, and attorneys alike.
 Anyone who has driven home and regretted it the next morning also realizes that either blind luck or the grace of God prevented them from facing a crime of this magnitude.
 Unlike most criminal offenses, there is no mental state requirement for the offense.
 In other words, it is not necessary for the prosecution to prove that you intended to hurt someone.

 Further complicating matters are “causation” issues that often arise in intoxication manslaughter cases.
 If another vehicle was involved, did the other driver contribute to the accident, was the other driver also intoxicated, was the victim restrained by a seatbelt?
 These are all issues that a trier of fact may have to deal with.